BuildCircle/londonapi-code-of-conduct/readme.md

 If the matter is especially urgent, please call or contact any of these individuals:

--  Paul Hallett at 07943511601
--  Orlando at orlando@mashape.com
+-  Tom Harris - tom.harris@tomharris.co.uk

 LondonAPI staff will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.